-The IRS allows annuities to grow tax deferred, in other words, any interest credited to your annuity account will not carry an accessed tax.
+The Tax Code allows annuities to grow tax-deferred, in other words, any interest credited to your annuity account will not carry an accessed tax.
 Annuities are designed as long term vehicles to be used later in life — at least until age 59 ½.
 To make annuity owners focus on their use later in life, the IRS imposes a 10% additional tax for any annuity accessed before that age minimum of 59 ½.
 The tax is in addition to any income taxes which may also be due on a pre-59 ½ distributions.

 Annuities should be considered later in life, generally from age 50 or later.
-At age 50 most people have their retirement plan organized and decisions regarding asset allocations have generally been answered.
+At age 50 most people have their retirement plan organized, and decisions regarding asset allocations usually have been answered.
 The use of an annuity later in life is for stability, safety, security and for income — guaranteed income.

-Consider the use of this colored pyramid to explain how the layering affect can help you plan your retirement financial future.
+Consider the use of this colored pyramid to explain how the layering effect can help you plan your retirement financial future.

 Top layer: Market exposure for inflation protection